Story of Seasons: Pets and other animals

 In many Story of Seasons games, the player is given the opportunity to receive a dog and horse as a pet.
 A large variety of animals can be kept as pets in the newer titles, from pigs and cats to pandas and turtles.
 In some games, the pets attend competitions (e.g. horse races and dog races) to win prizes.
 In Harvest Moon: Back to Nature the player can raise fish.

 Pest animals are also found in older Story of Seasons games (for example, Friends of Mineral Town) including wild dogs, and gophers.
 Wild dogs visit the farm at night and harass any livestock not kept in a barn or fenced area.
 Gophers in some older titles would consume crops.

 Gathering materials

 Many Story of Seasons games require the player to gather materials for home improvement, tool improvement, cooking, or selling.
 The most common building resource in Story of Seasons is wood; other resources can include stone and golden lumber.
-The player can gather wood by chopping tree stumps and branches, and use wood to add buildings or fencing to their farm.
+The player can gather wood by chopping tree stumps and branches, and use the wood to add buildings or fencing to their farm.
 Mines are present in many games, and minerals gathered can be used for upgrading tools and crafting gifts.
 In many games wild plants, such as herbs and flowers, may also be gathered.